 The District conducted an RFP for underwriters during FY 2018 to select a team of underwriters that will be used for any negotiated debt issue.
-The contract is in place from 1/2018 - 1/2023 with the following firms.
+The contract is in place from 1/2018 - 1/2023 and was recently extended for the optional one-year extension to 1/2024 with the following firms.

-Citigroup (senior)

-JP Morgan (senior)
+Citigroup (senior) Raymond James JP Morgan (senior) RBC Capital Markets